 EfM (Education for Ministry)

-Deeply rooted in the Christian tradition — yet, open to all — EfM invites us to engage in study, worship, and theological reflection.
-Guided by trained mentors, participants meet each week in a small group setting for a period of 2-3 hours.
-Over the course of 9 months, group members are invited to connect more deeply with God and our role in bringing God’s healing love to our hurt and broken world.
+"Education for Ministry (EfM) is a program of personal renewal and spiritual transformation based upon individual study and practice.
+Deeply rooted in the Christian tradition, yet open to all, EfM invites us to engage in study, worship, and theological reflection.
+Guided by trained mentors, participants meet each week in a small group setting for a period of 2.5-3 hours.